Elsa Murano: Early life and education

 Elsa Alina Casales was born on August 14, 1959, in Havana, Cuba, eight months after the end of the Cuban Revolution.
 Her family fled Cuba on July 4, 1961, moving first to Curaçao and later to Colombia, where her father worked for IBM.

 Her parents moved to Peru and El Salvador before settling in Puerto Rico, where she began kindergarten.

-Following her parents' divorce in 1973, Murano relocated with her mother and three siblings to Miami, Florida, where she graduated from Coral Park Senior High School in 1977.
+Following her parents' divorce in 1973, Murano relocated with her mother and three siblings to Miami, Florida, where she graduated from Miami Coral Park Senior High School in 1977.
 She then attended Miami Dade College, while working at Kelly Tractor Company.
 After earning her associate degree from Miami-Dade, she transferred to Florida International University (FIU), supporting her education through loans and scholarships.
 Murano completed her bachelor's degree in biological sciences at FIU in 1981.

 Originally intending to pursue a career in medicine, Murano developed an interest in research after participating in a project exploring the potential of CBD and THC extracts in preventing tumor formation in predisposed mice.
 This led her to enroll in the graduate program at Virginia Tech where she earned a master's degree in anaerobic microbiology in 1987.
 Her studies focused on the role of bacterial cell walls in stimulating the immune system for tumor prevention.

 Murano earned a doctorate in food science and technology in 1990, specializing in food safety.
 In 1985, during her graduate school years, she married Peter Murano, a fellow student she met at FIU.